Brosnank10101/L2DISC-Discord-Music-Bot-for-Hype-Haven/README.md

 ![](https://i.imgur.com/7AcPs3M.png)

 - Go to OAuth2 and go to url editor select the scopes and bot perms that I have selected.
-Copy the URL and paste it into a new tab and add it to your discord server.<br /><br />If your confuesed on how to make a discord server here is a quick tutorial: https://www.youtube.com/watch?v=VZUIvADKuu4&ab_channel=TechInsider
+Copy the URL and paste it into a new tab and add it to your discord server.<br /><br />If your confuesed on how to make a discord server here is a quick tutorial:<br />https://www.youtube.com/watch?v=VZUIvADKuu4&ab_channel=TechInsider

 ## How to install FFmpeg For Windows